Kevin C. Adam

 Represented Pfizer in Hatch-Waxman patent litigation

-Member of a number of appellate teams that represented clients in the D.C., Federal, Second, and Third Circuits.
+Member of a number of appellate teams that represented clients in the First, Second, Third, D.C., and Federal Circuits.

 "Recent Antitrust Developments: March and April 2015", May 12, 2015: ABA Section of Antitrust Law, Health Care and Pharmaceuticals Committee